Splitting Psychology

 How therapy can help

-If you suspect you may be engaging in splitting as a result of a mental health condition like borderline personality disorder, a qualified therapist can provide an accurate diagnosis and suggest treatment options.
+If you suspect you may be engaging in splitting as a result of mental health conditions like personality disorders, a qualified therapist can provide an accurate diagnosis and suggest treatment options.
 Even if not, meeting with a mental health professional can be a powerful way to shift unhelpful thought patterns.
-Cognitive behavioral therapy in particular is designed to help clients identify and shift flawed modes of thinking in order to positively impact resulting feelings and behaviors.
+Cognitive behavioral therapy (also known as cognitive behavior therapy), in particular, is designed to help clients identify and shift flawed modes of thinking in order to positively impact resulting feelings and behaviors.

 Takeaway